apache/trafficcontrol/blueprints/user.permissions.md

 authorization for a given operation.

 #### API Impact
-Structurally, the only necessary changes are to the `/roles` endpoint, which will need to be updated to output structures consistent with the changes outlined in the Data Model Impact section.
+Structurally, the only necessary changes are to the `/roles` and `/users` endpoints, which will need to be updated to output structures consistent with the changes outlined in the Data Model Impact section.
 The `/capabilities` and `/api_capabilities` endpoints will be removed (and we might consider renaming the `/server_capabilities` and `/server_server_capabilities` to drop the now-unnecessary "server_" qualifier).